 ~ Advocate-News staff

-Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
-Confirm Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Look at reviews and ratings: Customer reviews and ratings can give you insight into the business's reputation.
+Confirm Contact Information: Double-check the contact details such as phone numbers and email addresses.
 If available, visit the business's official website.
-Verify Location: Double-check the business location using the Google map provided.
+Check Business Address: Use the provided Google map to verify the business location before planning a visit.

-Working Hours: Check the business's operating hours to make sure they are open when you call.
-Note any holidays or special closure days.
-Secondary Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.
+Operating Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Be aware of any holidays or special closures.
+Alternate Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.

-Keep Your Information Safe: Never give out your social security number, credit card details, or passwords.
-Verify the Representative: Verify the identity of the person you are talking to.
-Ask for their name and position and verify it on the official website.
+Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Check Representative's Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Check their name and position on the business's official website.
 Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to seek guidance from a certified privacy legal advisor to ensure adherence and to secure your rights and interests.
-You can find more information here by searching for a certified attorney specializing in privacy laws.
+It is also advisable to get advice from a certified privacy legal expert to ensure conformity and to safeguard your rights and interests.
+You can find more information here by looking up a licensed privacy law specialist.

-Handling Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
-Report the problem to local consumer protection agencies if necessary.
-Reporting Listing Issues: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
-Fill out this form to let us know: Contact Us Form
+Reporting Legal Issues: Document any legal issues or disputes and seek legal advice.
+Consider reporting the issue to consumer protection agencies.
+Report Listing Problems: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
+Submit a report using the following form: Contact Us Form